 If you’re suffering from feelings of inadequacy, your therapist can help you build your self-esteem and boost your self-confidence.
 They can do this by helping you recognize what triggers your low self-esteem.
 They can help you challenge negative beliefs.
 They can also encourage you to take risks and work towards goals that will increase your feelings of self-worth.

 Setting reasonable expectations for fairness might also help you feel less resentful.
 There’s rarely any guarantee that the world will give you precisely what you want or even what you need.
-By recognizing that life isn’t always fair, you might be able to avoid intense feelings of resentment when things don’t go your way.
+By recognizing that life isn’t always fair, you might be able to avoid intense feelings of resentment and displeasure when things don’t go your way.
 At the same time, it’s still important to stand up for yourself when you’re being hurt, discriminated against, taken advantage of, or abused.
 The goal here is to find the right balance between your expectations and what’s actually possible.

 Envisioning a Future Without Resentment